SamyMekk/samymekk.github.io/_teaching/2024-Actuarial-Thesis-M2.md

 location: "Paris, France"
 ---

-Supervising Master 2 students during the writing of their actuarial dissertation
+Supervision of M2 students during the writing of their actuarial dissertation.

 ## About organisation